 Mae says she’s already learned those lessons.
 “You have to play together as a team to be able to win.”

 When they’re not playing sports, the Robertsons agree that watching sports as a family is a great way to bond.
-They’ve traveled to see the women’s national soccer team and are looking forward to this summer’s Jefferson Cup soccer tournament where two professional teams will play, in addition to the youth.
+They’ve traveled to see the women’s national soccer team and are looking forward to this spring’s Jefferson Cup soccer tournament where two professional teams will play, in addition to the youth.
 The annual event is expected to draw more than 60,000 players, parents and spectators to Central Virginia.

 As an added bonus, Chris notes, driving countless carpools over the years gives parents a chance to listen to some pretty interesting conversations.
 As the Robertsons and other parents know, having a child – or many – play travel sports includes a lot of creative carpooling.
 Weekends are often spent on the road to games or meets, and volunteer hours sometimes are required.
 It’s also a financial commitment, though many organizations do offer financial aid to athletes.

 Some parents hope it’s a worthwhile investment that will lead to college scholarships; others just want to ensure that their children are staying healthy and having fun.
 Though college is a few years away, Atesh and his mom, Yujie, spent spring break touring campuses.
 “I do hope to swim in college and hopefully get a scholarship,” he says, which is part of the reason he keeps getting up at four in the morning.